RSGInc/Battery-System/README.md

 ## To load the Python interpreter into the device
-1. To start, open the Firmware folder and download the firmware file.
+1. To start, open the Firmware folder and download the .uf2 file.
 2. Plug in the battery board while pressing the white button
 3. You should see a drive appear in your file explorer
 4. Drag and drop the firmware file to this drive